-All requests for extensions of the OED must be submitted to HQ prior to the current OED.
-HUD has no ability to grant extensions of OED deadlines after the deadline.
+All requests for extensions of the OED must be submitted to HQ prior to the current OED and must indicate the criteria from Section 9(j)(2)(A) or Section 9(j)(2)(C) of the 1937 Act that it meets to justify the extension.
+HUD has no ability to grant extensions of OED deadlines after the deadline and does not have the ability to extend the expenditure end date (EED) unless the grant was approved for an OED extension prior to the original OED.
+EEDs are always two years after the OED.
+The EED for grants with extended OEDs will be two years after the new OED.
 Submissions must be sent to, the Director of the Office of Capital Improvements.
 A copy of the extension request should be sent to PIH\OCI@hud.gov and the subject line should read as follows: Request for the Extension of the Obligation End Date for (PHA code), for Capital Fund grant (Grant #)